grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -alertmanager.max-dispatcher-aggregation-groups
 [alertmanager_max_dispatcher_aggregation_groups: <int> | default = 0]

-# Maximum number of alerts that a single user can have.
+# Maximum number of alerts that a single tenant can have.
 Inserting more alerts
 # will fail with a log message and metric increment.
 0 = no limit.
 # CLI flag: -alertmanager.max-alerts-count
 [alertmanager_max_alerts_count: <int> | default = 0]